Altinn/app-localtest/README.md

 yourself needing to run multiple apps at the same time, or if you need to debug or develop LocalTest, a local setup is preferred.

-:information_source: If you're already running LocalTest in Docker, be sure to stop the container or make sure you omit `--profile localtest` when running `docker compose`.
+:information_source: If you're already running LocalTest in Docker, be sure to stop the container with `docker stop localtest`

 **Configuration of LocalTest**
 The LocalTest application acts as an emulator of the Altinn 3 platform services.
 It provides things like authentication,